From 1 July 2013, a $10,000 First Home Owner Grant (FHOG) is available when you buy or build your first new home.

 Your answers to seven checklist questions on the Application for First Home Owner Grant (FHOG-Form-02) will determine your eligibility to receive the grant.
 You can also use our online tool to assess your eligibility.

 - Received a first-home owner grant in Australia,

-- Owned a home or other residential property in Australia, either jointly or separately, prior to 1 July 2000,
+- Owned a home or other residential property in Australia, either jointly or separately, before

 Additionally, to receive the FHOG at least one applicant must:

-- Intend to live in the home as their principal place of residence (PPR) for at least 12 continuous months, commencing within 12 months of settlement or completion of construction,
+- Intend to live in the home as their principal place of residence (PPR) for at least 12 continuous months, starting within 12 months of settlement or completion of construction,

 - Be aged 18 or over (discretionary),